 Current Compensation Package for MIT Graduate Student-Employees

-- Total compensation for a doctoral RA is $126,000, including salary, tuition, and benefits.
+- Total compensation in Fiscal 2023 for a doctoral RA is approximately $126,000, including salary, tuition, and benefits.

 - Highly competitive pay reflects a nearly 9% pay increase last fiscal year.